-In February 2016, FASB issued ASU No. 2016-02, Leases.
-ASU No. 2016-02 requires entities to recognize all leased assets as assets on the consolidated balance sheet with a corresponding liability.
-Entities will also be required to present additional disclosures as to the nature and extent of leasing activities.
-The System implemented the new standard effective July 1, 2019, which is expected to result in the establishment of a right of use asset and lease liability of approximately \$27,700 to \$30,900 in the consolidated balance sheet.
+In February 2016, FASB issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842).
+ASU No. 2016-02 which requires entities to recognize all leased assets as assets on the consolidated balance sheet with a corresponding liability.
+Entities are also required to present additional disclosures as to the nature and extent of leasing activities.
+The System implemented the new standard effective July 1, 2019.
+Presentation of the right-of-use (ROU) asset and lease liabilities within the consolidated balance sheets as well as other factors impacting the recording of leases as dictated by ASU No. 2016-02 is included in note 12 to the consolidated financial statements.